Self-Paced Video-Based Learning

 What People Are Saying

-Layperson Naloxone Course
+Layperson Naloxone (NARCAN) Administration

 "This training gave a great overview of opioids and their affects on the body.
 It also allows the participant the ability to learn about recovery practices and not just the addiction side, which I thought was excellent!
 The training also taught about naloxone, reasons for its use, history and how to administer."